vibansal/med263/practical_week10.md

 ## 1. Analysis of loss-of-function mutations
 Loss-of-function (LoF) mutations in genes are expected to have a strong impact on gene function.
-In the lecture on Tuesday, we learned that LoF mutations in the MLL2 (also known as KMT2D) cause Kabuki syndrome, a severe pediatric disease.
+In the lecture, we learned that LoF mutations in the MLL2 (also known as KMT2D) cause Kabuki syndrome, a severe multi-system childhood disease.
 Therefore, LoF mutations in this gene should be depleted in normal individuals.
 In this exercise, we will estimate the frequency of LoF mutations in KMT2D in the ExAc database (65,000 individuals) using command line tools and python.

 (i) We will use the 'tabix' tool to download the portion of the ExAc VCF file that contains all mutations in the KMT2D gene. 'tabix' is a very useful command line tool that works with tabular data (VCF files, bed files) to extract the subset of lines that overlap a genomic interval (start and end of the KMT2D gene in this example).